 Capacity-Building Initiative for Transparency (CBIT)

-The Paris Agreement was adopted at the Twenty-First Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
-Paragraph 84 of the COP decision adopting the Paris Agreement decided to establish “a Capacity-building Initiative for Transparency in order to build institutional and technical capacity, both pre- and post-2020”.
-The CBIT is proposed to support activities aligned with its aim at the national and regional/global levels.
+Under Paragraph 84 of the COP decision adopting the Paris Agreement, it was decided to establish “a Capacity-building Initiative for Transparency in order to build institutional and technical capacity, both pre- and post-2020”.
+Under the Global Environment Facility, the CBIT is proposed to support activities aligned with its aim at the national and regional/global levels.

 - To strengthen national institutions for transparency-related activities in line with national priorities;